Osiris-Team/VelocityAuth/README.md

 # VelocityAuth
-Authenticate players on your velocity server.
+Authenticate players on your velocity proxy (1.19 support)

 ## Features
 - Basics